SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/Data Structures/Graph/graph_ds.md

 > ## **```Graph connectivity```**

-1. **Connected Graph:** A graph is said to be connected if there is a path between every pair of vertex.
+1. <ins>**Connected Graph</ins>**: A graph is said to be connected if there is a path between every pair of vertex.
 You can reach any vertex from any other vertex in a connected graph by following a series of edges.

 &nbsp;